Call for Nominations

 Board of Directors Time Commitment and Expectations:

-While service begins on 1 January, onboarding activities commence after the election, and elected directors are required to participate in the new director orientation as part of the October 2023 PMI Board of Directors meeting, at PMI’s expense.
+- While service begins on January 1st, onboarding activities commence after the election.
+Elected directors must participate in the new director orientation as part of the October 2024 PMI Board of Directors meeting.

-Newly elected directors will also need to dedicate an additional 8 days, plus travel and preparation, for required professional development.
-Directors are expected to complete this professional development either in the last quarter of the year in which they are elected, or during the first year of their first term.
+Newly elected directors must dedicate 8 additional days, plus travel and preparation, for required professional development.
+As a director, you must complete your professional development in the last quarter of your election year or during the first year of your term.